- Religion and Philosophy»

 Supernatural Experience At The Stranahan House

 By Sharon Stajda

-The tour guide gave a good presentation of the home, and its history.
-She also spoke on the subject of the homes history with the paranormal.
+The tour guide gave a good presentation of the home and its history.
+She also spoke on the subject of the history of the home with the paranormal.
 The group was offered several compelling photographs, that other visitors to the property had taken.
 The photos showed orbs that were captured throughout the home.
 The tour guide had a photo that she took outside of the home, near the porch.
-One could see a very large mist like figure in the photo, and it certainly looked to be some form of paranormal apparition.
+One could see a very large mist like figure in the photo, and it certainly looked to be some form of a paranormal apparition.

 I left the Stranahan house knowing I had captured some good technical proof of the supernatural.
 I not only captured tons of compelling photographs, I also hit on several shocking EVPs.

 I would like to add, during my month's stay in Fort Lauderdale, I took 325 photographs.
 I found no evidence of any form of orbs or any anomalies in any other photos, but the photos from the Stranahan House.

 The boat tour was wonderful, the gentleman that conducted the boat tour gave a wonderful history lesson on Old Fort Lauderdale.
 He looked the part, in his old navy uniform.
 (I actually found an orb on one of the photos I snapped of him).